hbowie/softdevbigideas/ideas/Quality Requires Extra Effort.md

 * Availability
 * Compliance with Standards
 * Continuity
-* Correctness of Results, even under extreme or unusual conditions
+* Correctness of Results, even under extreme or unusual or novel conditions
 * Extensibility
 * Graceful Failure
 * Maintainability